FREQUENTLY ASKED QUESTIONS

 How does gender selection work?

-Quite simply gender selection involves couples undergoing IVF which is the fertilisation of a woman’s eggs outside of the body.
-Once the embryos are created and tested the strongest, most viable embryo of the gender of your choice is transferred.
+Simply put, gender selection involves couples undergoing IVF which is the fertilisation of a woman’s eggs outside of the body.
+Once the embryos are created, the chromosomes are screened for abnormalities and to check whether the embryo has XX (girl) or XY (boy).
+Then, the strongest, most viable embryo of the gender of your choice is transferred.
 You can read more about the specific process by reviewing our How it Works page.

 What is PGD?